Guglio95/RFQuack/README.md

 ## Prepare Your Software
 RFQuack comes in the form of a firmware *library*, which means that you need to write your own "main" to define a minimum set of parameters.
 Don't worry, there's not much to write in there, and we provide a [few working examples](https://github.com/trendmicro/RFQuack/blob/master/examples/).

-* checkout this repository: `git clone https://github.com/trendmicro/RFQuack`
+* checkout this repository: `git clone --recurse-submodules https://github.com/Guglio95/RFQuack`
 * enter the main directory: `cd RFQuack`
 * install Python dependencies: `pip install -r src/client/requirements.pip` (note that this will automatically install [PlatformIO Core (CLI)](https://docs.platformio.org/en/latest/core.html), so you might want to remove such dependency if you have it installed already)
+* generate protobuf implementations: `make`
-* install the dependencies listed in `library.json` via `pio install -g <library name>` (if you want to install them globally)
+* install the RFQuack library via `platformio lib -g install file://<abs path to RFQuack>` (if you want to install them globally)
 * to talk to your RFQuack dongle, you have two options:
   * **MQTT Transport (and hardware serial console):** install or have access to an MQTT broker (Mosquitto is just perfect for this):
     * PROs: